 - Qualitative color maps for showing discrete categories of data (see also "Visually Distinct Colors").
 Those found in ColorBrewer 2.0 use varying hues.

-Converting a color (such as an RGB color) to a color name is equivalent to—
+Converting a color (such as an RGB color) to a color name can be done by—

-- retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table), or
+- retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table)(38), or

-- finding the nearest color to that color among the named colors, and returning the color found this way (and/or that color's name).(31)
+- finding the nearest color to that color among the named colors, and returning the name of the color found this way.

-- As used in the CSS Color Module Level 3, named colors defined in that module are in the sRGB color space (as companded colors).
+- As used in the CSS Color Module Level 3, named colors defined in that module are expressed as encoded RGB colors in the sRGB color space.

 Color maps can list colors used to identify different items.
 Because of this use, many applications need to use colors that are easily distinguishable by humans.
 In this respect—

-- K. Kelly (1965) proposed a list of "twenty two colors of maximum contrast"(35), the first nine of which were intended for readers with normal and defective color vision, and
+- K. Kelly (1965) proposed a list of "twenty two colors of maximum contrast"(43), the first nine of which were intended for readers with normal and defective color vision, and

 - B. Berlin and P. Kay, in a work published in 1969, identified eleven basic color terms: black, white, gray, purple, pink, red, green, blue, yellow, orange, and brown.